remotekieran/remote-kieran/content/blog/company-culture-remote.md

 It’s easy for companies to say they offer remote working but another thing for it to actually mean what it should.
 Sure, it’s possible to work from home a day or two here and there in most places but do it a lot and you quickly fall out of the work loop.
 The sad fact is not many companies — big or small — are structured in a way that supports long-term remote work.

-By putting in place some basic infrastructure (laptops, cloud-based working) and trusting people to do the job they’ve been given, remote work works.
+By putting in place some basic infrastructure (laptops, cloud-based working), setting some basic expectations around communication, and trusting people to do the job they’ve been given, remote work works.
 I know for a fact that I’m more productive and happier when I’m remote.
 And it’s not only because I’m curbing my wanderlust.

 ---